esbullington/flask-bootstrap/README.md

 # flask-bootstrap

 Flask application framework pre-configured for SQL Alchemy, flask-auth authentication, and Twitter bootstrap frontend.
 Meant to serve as a skeleton application for you to customize as desired, not as a Flask extension.
+If you are looking for a Flask extension that uses Flask blueprints, try the other [flask-bootstrap](https://github.com/mbr/flask-bootstrap).

 ## Install
     git clone git://github.com/esbullington/flask-bootstrap.git